 performance is often an even less reliable indicator, and investors should place a lower significance on these.
 The manager may be conflicted - The hedge fund manager might be managing other hedge fund portfolios or other traditional investment funds.
 The investor should ensure that sufficient controls are in place to manage any conflicts of interest between the different funds.
 Hedge fund structures are often complex - As mentioned above, hedge fund structures are not fully regulated and they are often housed in legal structures not originally meant for pooled hedge funds, for example partnerships and companies.
 Given the many risks listed above, investors need to ensure that any structure is robust enough to contain any unlimited losses.

 Manager accountability may be vague - Hedge fund portfolios are often managed by specific individuals and investors should ensure that sufficient controls are in place for the times when the manager is being covered for by colleagues.
 In addition, a hedge fund structure (for example, a fund of funds) and its managers or advisors may rely on the trading and/or investing expertise and experience of third-party managers or advisors, the identity of which may not be disclosed to investors.
 This constitutes an additional risk for investors, which they must take into account.

-Fees might be high - Hedge fund structures' fees may be significantly higher than the fees charged on traditional investment hedge funds.
+Fees might be high - Hedge funds.
+Investments should be made only where the potential returns justify the traditional investment hedge funds.
+Investments should be made only where the potential returns justify the traditional investment hedge funds.
 Investments should be made only where the potential returns justify the higher fees.

-traditional investment hedge funds.
-Investments should be made only where the potential returns justify the higher fees.

 Fees might be performance-based - Hedge fund manager's fees are usually performance-based.
 This means that the managers typically get a higher fee when their portfolios outperform specified performance targets, which might lead to riskier positions being taken.
 Investors need to ensure that performance fees allow for a fair sharing of both the good and the bad.
 Transaction costs might be high - Given the often short-term nature of investment positions, hedge fund portfolios are often traded more aggressively.
-This implies more stockbroking commission and charges being paid from the portfolio, which is ultimately for the client's account.
+This implies more stockbroking commission and charges being paid from the portfolio, which is uitimately for the client's account.
 Again, investments should be made only where the potential returns make up for the costs.

 Transparency might be low - A hedge fund manager's performance is often the result of unique proprietary strategies or contrarian investment positions.
 For obvious reasons, managers will want to keep these confidential.
-Managers are therefore less likely to disclose trades to their investors, and holdings might be disclosed only in part or with a significant delay.
+Managers are therefore less likely to disclose trades to their investors, and holdings might be costicused only in part or with a significant delay.

 Dealing and reporting might be infrequent - A hedge fund manager's performance can often be disturbed by irregular cash flows into or out of the hedge fund structure.
 For this reason, hedge fund managers often limit the frequency of investments and withdrawals.
 Similarly, the manager may choose to report infrequently on performance and other statistics.
 Investors should ascertain, prior to investing, the nature and frequency of reporting.
-Withdrawals might not be easy - As mentioned above, the frequency of withdrawals might not be easy - As mentioned above, the frequency of withdrawals might not be easy - As mentioned above, the frequency of withdrawals might be limited to monthly or quarterly dates.
-In addition, the manager may impose notice periods or lock-ins in order to ensure that they have the necess
+Withdrawals might not be easy - As mentioned above, the frequency of withdrawals might not be easy - As mentioned above, the frequency of withdrawals might not be easy - As mentioned above, the frequency of withdrawals might not be easy - As mentioned above, the frequency of withdrawals might not be easy - As mentioned above, the frequency of withdrawals might be limited